Drop Zone (film): Plot

-Soon after, Jagger is found dead, tangled in some high voltage power lines, after his identity was exposed by a passenger during the hijacking.
-Jessie breaks into the police impound to examine Jagger's parachute, declares that his death was a murder engineered by Ty, and swears revenge.
+Soon after, when Jagger's identity is exposed by a passenger from the hijacking, Jagger is found dead, tangled in some high voltage power lines.
+Jessie breaks into the police impound to examine Jagger's parachute.
+She determines that his death was a murder engineered by Ty, and she swears revenge.
 Pete inquires as to the parachute's lack of metal, which Jessie explains is a custom "smuggler's rig" made with high density fabrics to deter detection.

-When Pete discovers Ty's plan to hack into the DEA mainframe, the rest of the parachuting team agrees to help Pete with the situation.
-Jessie's parachuting friend Selkirk is severely injured after using a faulty parachute that Ty had intended for Jessie to use.
+When Pete discovers Ty's plan to hack into the DEA mainframe, the rest of the parachuting team agrees to help Pete with his objective.
+Jessie's parachuting friend Selkirk Power is severely injured after using a faulty parachute that Ty had intended for Jessie to use.

 On the night of the Independence Day exhibition, Jessie sneaks into Ty's parachuting aircraft, holding them at gunpoint in order to determine an explanation for Jagger's death.
-But Ty's men kick her outside and then parachute out.
-Jessie, managing to grab hold of the aircraft door bar, lets go on a free fall just as Pete and the parachuting team arrive and rescue her, floating down safety to the roof of the DEA mainframe office building where Ty has already arrived.
+Ty's men force her out of the aircraft and then exit themselves with parachutes.
+Jessie manages to grab ahold of the aircraft door bar.
+She releases her grasp and free falls just as Pete and the parachuting team arrive and rescue her, floating down safely to the roof of the DEA mainframe office building where Ty has already arrived.

 Pete tries to find access to the DEA mainframe control room, eliminating Ty's men one by one, with the help of the parachuting team.
 He breaks in and holds Leedy (who has already started downloading the identities) as hostage.
-Ty, having kidnapped Jessie, appears and threatens to kill her unless Pete releases Leedy.
-A fight breaks out between Pete and Ty that results in both of them falling out the building window.

-Luckily, Pete opens his emergency parachute as Ty tumbles to his death.
-Pete lands safely on the ground and is escorted away by paramedics, but spots Leedy wearing a DEA jacket leaving the scene.
-One of the team members, Swoop, leaps from the building, parachuting down onto Leedy and stopping him in his tracks.
+Ty kidnaps Jessie.
+He threatens to kill her unless Pete releases Leedy.
+Pete and Ty fight, which results in both of them falling out the building window.
+Pete opens his emergency parachute, but Ty tumbles to his death.
+Pete lands safely on the ground and is escorted away by paramedics.
+He spots Leedy wearing a DEA jacket, leaving the scene.
+A team member, Swoop, leaps from the building with a parachute, landing on Leedy and stopping him in his tracks.
 Pete tells Jessie jokingly that he would try skydiving again in 40 or 50 years.